Spanish Teacher (7-12), B.A.

 Major Description

-The Department of Secondary Education and the Department of Modern Languages and Literatures jointly offer a program for students who plan to teach Spanish in grades 7 through 12.
+The Department of Secondary Education and the Department of Global Languages, Literatures, and Cultures jointly offer a program for students who plan to teach Spanish in grades 7 through 12.
 Adolescent education (grades 7–12) programs are writing intensive.
-Additional information may be obtained from the Department of Secondary Education or the Department of Modern Languages and Literatures.
+Additional information may be obtained from the Department of Secondary Education or the Department of Global Languages and Literatures.
 Students should consult a counselor as early as possible to plan their program.

 Major Requirements (58 Credits)